Bhanuturai461/Pizaz-Sales-Report/README.md

 **Business Objectives**

 The main business objectives of this analysis are:

-1️⃣ Understand Overall Sales Performance
+•Understand Overall Sales Performance
 Track revenue, total orders, and pizzas sold.
 Calculate average order value and average pizzas per order.

-2️⃣ Identify Trends Over Time
+•Identify Trends Over Time
 Daily and monthly patterns in ordering behavior.
 Identify peak and low sale periods.

-3️⃣ Analyze Category & Size Performance
+•Analyze Category & Size Performance
 Which pizza category contributes the most?
 Which size generates maximum sales?

-4️⃣ Evaluate Product-Level Insights
+•Evaluate Product-Level Insights
 Identify top & bottom pizzas by:
 Revenue
 Quantity
 Number of orders

-5️⃣ Support Business Decisions
+•Support Business Decisions
 Improve marketing strategies
 Optimize inventory
 Identify best-selling categories and pizza types

 **Key Business Questions Answered**

 Here are the major questions solved using SQL and Power BI:

 1. What is the total revenue generated?